 Director: Symphony Services International Conductor Development Programme

-Recognised for his wealth of repertoire which ranges from baroque to contemporary (in particular for his Bruckner, Brahms and Sibelius and British works), Seaman is also highly regarded for his work with younger musicians.
-He has held the post of Course Director to the Symphony Services International Conductor Development programme for many years.
+Recognised for his wealth of repertoire which ranges from baroque to contemporary (in particular for Bruckner, Brahms, Sibelius and British works), Seaman is also highly regarded for his work with younger musicians.
+He has held the post of Course Director to the Symphony Services International Conductor Development Program for many years.

 Previous positions include Music Director to the Naples Philharmonic Orchestra (Florida) for ten years, Conductor-in-Residence with the Baltimore Symphony Orchestra and recently Artistic Advisor of the San Antonio Symphony.